-We all know how good sunshine feels on our skin when we take a 10 minute morning walk or that long needed vacation.
-But did you know that vitamin D has a profound impact on your hormonal health, read that again, it does!
-Let’s dive into why vitamin D is important, how to get enough of it and why it impacts your hormonal balance.
+We all know how good sunshine feels on our skin.
+But did you know that vitamin D has a profound impact on your hormonal health?
+Let’s dive into why vitamin D is important, how to get enough of it, and why it impacts your hormonal balance.

 The link between Vitamin D and hormones